IPCO-Rlibrary/IPCO/README.md

          a) Genus and species level, MetaCyc pathways and KEGG pathways abundance and coverage table for a large cohort of healthy samples (n=1180)
          b) HMP stool 16S (closed OTUs, genus and species level) and MetaCyc and KEGG pathways abundance and coverage datasets
 We also provide other datasets, however, they are automatically available for loading into R, but can be accessed manually from the IPCO/data folder in GitHub.
 (Currently these datasets are not available and would be available soon)

+**Note** Current references are obtained from stool samples and is intended for inferring stool samples only.

 Usage